praveenjuge/praveenjuge/content/blog/books-i-love-the-war-of-art/index.md

 Here are the characteristics of a professional:

 - The amateur plays for fun.
 The professional plays for keeps.
 - To the amateur, the game is his avocation.
-To the pro, it’s his vocation.
+To the pro it’s his vocation.
-- The amateur plays part-time, professional full-time.
+- The amateur plays part-time, the professional full-time.
 - The amateur is a weekend warrior.
 The professional is there seven days a week.

-> Someone once asked Somerset Maugham if he wrote on a schedule or wrote only when struck by inspiration.
+> Someone once asked Somerset Maugham if he wrote on a schedule or only when struck by inspiration.
 “I write only when inspiration strikes,” he replied.
 “Fortunately it strikes every morning at nine o’clock sharp.” **That’s a pro.**

 Some qualities that define us as a professional: